MikanW/React-Express-Album/README.md

 ## RoadMap

 ### Todo
-- search photos with tag or location
+- auth (or maybe user login?) when uploading new photos
 - download photos of original size
-- upload new photos and save its data into DB.
 - other features incoming...
 - styling

+### Working on it

+- search photos with tag or location

 ### Done
 - MongoDB Cloud setup